 Isle of Skye Winter workshop

 If it’s beautiful Scottish landscapes your looking for then this is where to start.
-The drama and variety of photogenic Highland icons on Skye are hard to beat.
+The drama and variety of photogenic Highland icons on this Isle of Skye winter workshop are hard to beat.

 Capturing some of Skye’s best locations in winter light – The old Man of Storr, the Quiraing, the Fairy Pools, Sligachan, Elgol and the Cuillin mountains.
 Challege your skills and creativity in Scotland this winter.